digitalservice4germany/useid-architecture/README.md

 ## eID Flow

-Find the eID flow including all relevant components in `doc/eID/eid-flow.puml`.
-The file contains a [PlantUML](https://plantuml.com/) representation of a sequence diagram.
-To display the diagram use a suitable IDE plugin or copy it to [http://www.plantuml.com/plantuml/](http://www.plantuml.com/plantuml/).
+Find the eID flows including all relevant components in `doc/eID/`.
+The files contain a [PlantUML](https://plantuml.com/) representation of sequence diagrams.
+To display the diagrams use a suitable IDE plugin or copy it to [http://www.plantuml.com/plantuml/](http://www.plantuml.com/plantuml/).